rwb/c200/README.md

 * 34.7: Another example: we observe a judge in a courtroom and count the number of people who appear in her courtroom for sentencing (this is the number of Bernoulli trials); then we can study the number of people who are sent to prison (instead of probation) as the binomial outcome variable.
 * 34.8: Let's consider an example based on real data: the data come from Cook and Zarkin (1985; [link](https://www.journals.uchicago.edu/doi/abs/10.1086/467767)).
 In this paper, the authors examined 9 business cycles and found that robbery rates increased (relative to their change during the preceding growth phase) when the economy tipped into a recession in 8 of the 9 cycles; this means the robbery rates decreased in 1 of the 9 cycles.
 The null hypothesis in this study was that when the economy tips into a recession then robbery rates are just as likely to decrease as they are to increase (like flipping a coin!).

-Step 1: how many different ways could we get 8 "events" in 9 "trials"?
+Step 1: how many different ways could we get 1 "event" in 9 "trials"?

 ```Rout
 1. ++++++++-